mothilalnehru181/crud-dd-task-mean-app/README.md

 ```

 The pipeline will automatically:
-1. Test your backend and frontend
-2. Build Docker images
+1. Build Docker images
-3. Push images to Docker Hub
+2. Push images to Docker Hub
-4. Deploy to your server
+3. Deploy to your server

 ---